hhpamu/hhpamu.github.io/_portfolio/portfolio-02.md

 <img src='/images/Deep_Learning_Images/Airfoil_Noise/airfoil_figure.png' alt="airfoil_figure" class="center">
 <p style="text-align:center"> <i>Airfoil noise factors</i></p>

-This project focused on developing a neural network to predict airfoil self-noise based on five input features: frequency, angle of attack, chord length, free-stream velocity, and suction side displacement thickness.
+This work focused on developing a neural network to predict airfoil self-noise based on five input features: frequency, angle of attack, chord length, free-stream velocity, and suction side displacement thickness.
 The target output was the scaled sound pressure level in decibels.
 The task used a regression-based formulation, and the model was trained using PyTorch.

 I implemented a custom Dataset class to load and batch the data (split into training, validation, and test sets), and defined a Multi-Layer Perceptron with configurable depth and width, along with a ReLU activation function.
 For evaluating the performance of the networks, and MSE loss was used